What is BGP Anycast?

 Unicast to Multiple Locations

-With unicast routing, all requests are directed to one point of presence, leaving your users frustrated when your servers at that location go down for any reason.
+With unicast routing, all requests are directed to one point of presence, leaving users frustrated when servers at that location go down.

 User requests are sent to the point of presence they are physically closest to.
 If one point fails, users are immediately sent to the next closest location.